Power-off Shutdown and Power-loss Resumption

 M104 S{PLR.extruder.target} ; Set extruder temperature

-M190 S{PLR.bed.target} ; Wait for bed to reach set temperature
+M190 S{PLR.bed.target} ; Wait for bed to reach the set temperature

-M109 S{PLR.extruder.target} ; Wait for extruder to reach set temperature
+M109 S{PLR.extruder.target} ; Wait for extruder to reach the set temperature

 M83 ; Relative extrusion